-At the end of August I received an invitation to the SUNY Oneonta Geography Department touting a corporate picnic for Faculty, students and alumni, where they will take the best Amish Baskets.
+At the end of August I received an invitation to the SUNY Oneonta Geography Department touting a picnic for Faculty, students and alumni.
 It advertised an opportunity to meet with past faculty including Paul Baumann, Martha Corry and Tom Gergel.

 When I attended (71-75) Dr. Martha Corry was the head of the department teaching primarily Economic Geography.
 She had a large, rather pampered black Labrador retriever that I took care of at times when she was out of town.
 I remember feeding the dog 1/2 of condensed sweeten milk with it’s food.
 I can’t remember it’s name, but it was overweight had the slickest black coat you could imagine.
 It was also quite strong and not exactly leash trained.
 I am not sure who was leading whom along Main St, Oneonta on the Sunday walk.
 Martha is now approaching 90 years of age, mentally sharp and in good shape.